MultiRetriever

 Adding a Knowledge Source

-5. Choose an Index for this document store.
-All indexes for the selected document store are listed.
+- For OpenSearch: all available indexes are listed.
 If there's no available index, create one first.
 For details, see Create an Index.

 Repeat these steps to add more sources.
 The component queries all configured sources when the pipeline runs.